-constitutional law.71 Perhaps even more important, though, is the handling of the Maastricht 3% deficit criterion for national budgets.
-If, as foreseen in Art.
-III-76, Para.
-2, this criterion becomes formal constitutional law,72 and if this duty-which carries high symbolic significance-is breached with impunity, then it may become impossible to portray the TeCE as a source of paramount normativity.73 Moreover, such a constitutional breach could undermine the strict understanding of constitutional law in Member States, itself a most important achievement of the second half of the 20th century.74
+as a source of paramount normativity.
+Moreover, such a constitutional breach could undermine the strict understanding of constitutional law in Member States, itself a most important achievement of the second half of the 20th century.64

-4. A Focus on Rational Self-Interest as an Alternative to Identity
+4. Rational Self-Interest as an Alternative Focus

 Confronted with so many questions and so much doubt, it would seem desirable, in both constitutional theory and constitutional politics, to orient the European project not toward collective identity, but toward the-at first glance, less demanding-long-term self-interest of citizens.
-Thus, one would follow more of a liberal, contract-oriented model of European constitutional law.
-This would shift the focus, firstly, to the actions and achievements of the Union.
+Thus, one would follow more of a liberal contract-oriented model of European constitutional law.
+65 This would shift the focus, firstly, to the actions and achievements of the Union.
 In Art.
-I-3's hodgepodge of objectives, the TeCE imposes only one substantial obligation: in Art.
+I-3's hodgepodge of objectives, the DCT imposes only one substantial obligation: in Art.
 I-3, Para.
 2, the Union shall "offer" an area of freedom, security, and justice as well as a single market.
 Elsewhere it merely "promotes," "works," "combats," and "respects."
 Because it is the only domain in which the Union is sufficiently likely to succeed, this obligation should be displayed to citizens as the center of the Union.
 Secondly, such an orientation would shift the constitutional focus toward the European decision-making processes, with the precise focus on whether these processes sufficiently serve the long-term interests and expectations of the Union's citizens.
 Therein lies the key to the Union's future.